LeNPaul/Lagrange/_posts/2020-06-28-why-you-must-create-a-website-for-your-organization.md

 ---
 layout: post
-title: "This is Why You Must Create a Website for Your Organization"
+title: "This is Why You Must Design a Website for Your Organization"
 description: In this article, you will learn the five great reasons why you must create a website for your local organization
 author: "Umaru Biango"
 categories: Journal
-permalink: "/This-is-why-you-must-create-a-website-for-your-organization/"
+permalink: "/This-is-why-you-must-design-a-website-for-your-organization/"
 tags: web-design
 image: website on a macbook.jpg
 ---